thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     scraper.scrape()
 {% endhighlight %}

-First we create a *load\_page()* method which retrieves form page and waits until the *state* select element is rendered before returning:
+First we create a *load\_page()* method which retrieves the form page and waits until the *state* SELECT element is rendered before returning:

 {% highlight python %}
 def load_page(self):